Marjorie Taylor Greene's candidacy challenged at hearing - NewsBreak

 The Georgia complaint was filed on the voters' behalf by Free Speech for People, a national election and campaign finance reform group.
 The group filed a similar challenge on behalf of voters in western North Carolina against Republican U.S. Rep. Madison Cawthorn, who spoke at the rally that preceded the riot.

-A federal judge last month blocked the challenge against Cawthorn from moving forward, writing that laws approved by Congress in 1872 and 1898 mean the 14th Amendment section can't apply to current House members.
+Cawthorn sued and a federal judge last month blocked the challenge filed with the state's election board from moving forward, writing that laws approved by Congress in 1872 and 1898 mean the 14th Amendment section can't apply to current House members.

 Associated Press writer Gary Robertson in Raleigh, North Carolina, contributed reporting.